Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Distraction serves as another useful purpose.
 Sometimes humor helps to divert our attention, instead of focusing on what’s stressful to us at the moment.
 Humor can often provide relief, whether it’s from an uncomfortable needle stick or the unpleasant side effects of a medication.
 Scientists are collecting more evidence every day that humor, laughter, and positive emotions have numerous physical benefits, including a decrease in muscle tension and an enhanced immune system.

 Where do you find humor?
-Fortunately it’s all around you.
+Fortunately, it’s all around you.
 You just have to be looking for it.
 It’s a mindset, an attitude.
-It is not the same thing as joke telling, which may come as a relief to some of you.
+It is not the same thing as joketelling, which may come as a relief to some of you.
 However, if you want to learn to tell jokes, practice telling a joke out loud to yourself seven times before you attempt it with someone else.
 (Once you blow the punchline, there’s no saving it.)

 Better than jokes are personal experiences or embarrassing moments.
-Few adults have not locked their keys in their cars, or found their zippers unzipped, or discovered a colorful piece of food stuck between their teeth when trying to impress someone.
+Few adults have not locked their keys in their cars, found their zippers unzipped, or discovered a colorful piece of food stuck between their teeth when trying to impress someone.
 When sharing these universal events, we share our vulnerabilities and our willingness to trust others.
 If you can see any humor in it at all, try sharing an embarrassing moment with a friend or family member.

 Schedule some time for play daily.
 Many folks this frivolous and their lowest priority, but research now indicates that those who are too serious to allow time for play wind up seriously ill.
 Make a “list of things you find pleasurable and fun to do (some of these ideas should be of little or no cost).
 Then when you are most in need of lightening up but unable to think of anything fun to do, pull out your list and make an agreement to do at least one thing.
-You will feel better afterwards.
+You will feel better afterward.

 Get out of your rut.
 Do something out of the ordinary.
-It can be something as minor as sleeping on the other side of the bed, listening to a different type of music than you’re accustomed to, leaving for work 20 minutes early to take the scenic route, paying for the toll of the guy behind you, sending a cartoon to a coworker, taking a bubble bath by candle light, calling an old friend from high school— just use your imagination!
-I once watched in bewilderment as a friend tossed his loose change into the couch in his hotel room.
+It can be something as minor as sleeping on the other side of the bed, listening to a different type of music than you’re accustomed to, leaving for work 20 minutes early to take the scenic route, paying for the toll of the guy behind you, sending a cartoon to a coworker, taking a bubble bath by candlelight, calling an old friend from high school— just use your imagination!
+I once watched in bewilderment as a friend tossed his loose change in between the couch cushions in his hotel room.
 “What are you doing?!”
 I exclaimed.
 He smiled and said, “Even though I won’t be here to see it, someday someone’s going to have fun discovering the money in this couch.”

 Close